KLK14/kkuban-website/src/res/markdown-pages/projects/project1.md

 id: 1
 ---

-I'm currently designing and implementing responsive web apps to customize Microsoft Teams, Sharepoint and Dynamics solutions at [PROFI Engineering Systems AG](https://www.profi-ag.de/).
+I have experience in designing and implementing responsive web apps to customize Microsoft Teams and Sharepoint solutions.
 For this I use ReactJs, Azure cloud functions and mssql databases.